X

 When constructing a Shinto shrine, they created a pond and an island in it to worship kami (deity).

-The size of the islands varies from the single stone outcropping to large islands big enough to support building and trees.
-They often carry religious symbols such as turtles and cranes for longevity.
+The size of the islands varies from single-stone outcroppings to large islands big enough to support buildings and trees.
+For longevity, they often carry religious symbols such as turtles and cranes.

 Water

-The sound of running water can have a calming effect and mask traffic noise, perfect for this meditation garden.
+The sound of running water can be calming and mask traffic noise, perfect for this meditation garden.

 In the traditional Japanese garden, it contributes to the expression of nature and symbolizes renewal, wonder, and continuity.